Buy Car Insurance Online

 In case you’re now buying a new car insurance policy with Digit, all you have to do is mention your current NCB and the name and policy number of your previous insurer (if you’re buying a new car policy with us for the first time) and we’ll take care of the rest.

-As far as the document is concerned you have to give the following documents along with the application:
+You have to provide the following documents along with the application:

 • Copy of delivery note that you’ve received for the sale of the old car